Eurosafe

 Training and competency

-Rescue training is a requirement for anyone who is likely to be involved with a rescue.
-Initial training should be carried out by the supplier of the rescue system and should include a simulated exercise to assess the trainee’s competence.
-Refresher training must be carried out every six months and should include an assessment of competence by carrying out a simulated rescue.
+Rescue training is mandatory for anyone likely to take part in a rescue.
+It should be delivered initially by the rescue system supplier and include a simulated exercise to confirm competence.
+Refresher training must be completed every six months and include another assessed practical rescue.

 For more information on Fall Protection Solutions please contact...